University of Kansas School of Business: International experience

-Public Lecture Series
+Public lecture series

 The KU School of Business offers several free, public lectures each year that bring national and international authorities to campus to share their perspective on major issues.

 The Anderson W. Chandler Lecture Series began in 1997 and is made possible by alumnus Anderson Chandler, CEO, president and director of Fidelity State Bank and Trust Co. in Topeka, Kansas.
 Recent lectures have included Alan Mulally (2007), Matthew K. Rose (2006) and Michael Powell (2005).

 The Walter S. Sutton Lecture Series began in 1993 to honor Walter Sutton and his lifelong dedication to ethical business practices.
 Recent lectures have included Ray Anderson (2008), Peter Eigen (2007), and Jim Webb (2004).

 The J.A.
 Vickers, Sr. and Robert F. Vickers, Sr. Lecture Series began in 1969 and is named in honor of the pioneers of the oil industry in Kansas.
 Recent lectures have included Chief Justice of the United States John G. Roberts, Jr. (2008), John Kasich (2007), Jack Kemp (2006) and J.C.
 Watts (2003).